utsukushiihime/hash-tables/README.md

 ## One Paragraph Explanation of Hash Tables

 Hash tables are used to store key-value pairs.
 They are like arrays, but the keys are not ordered.

-Unlike arrays, hash tables are fast for all of the following operations: finding values`, adding new values, and removing values.
+Unlike arrays, hash tables are fast for all of the following operations: finding values, adding new values, and removing values.
+A good hash should be fast, distribute keys uniformly, and be deterministic.

 ## Two examples of Hash Tables